Certified Translation of Apostille Documents for U.S. Citizens and Foreign Nationals

-Keep in mind that documents may still need to be translated into English, so be sure to allow enough time to obtain any necessary certified document translations if the Apostille must be obtained by a certain date.
+When you need official certified Apostille translation services for document translations from a foreign language to English, be sure to allow enough time to obtain any necessary notary public translation services, if the Apostille must be obtained by a certain date.

 The following states require documents written in a foreign language to be translated into English: Alabama, Arkansas, Delaware, Georgia, Hawaii, North Carolina, North Dakota, Oklahoma, and South Carolina.
 The remaining states do not require such translation if the document has been properly notarized.